-- 3.28 All Board members shall accept that authority rests with the Board, and that a Trustee has no individual authority other than that delegated by the Board. - 3.29 Each Trustee shall uphold and not undermine the implementation of the decisions of the Board.
-A proper motion for reconsideration or rescission, if permitted by the Board's By-Laws and Standing Rules, can be brought by a Trustee. - 3.30 A Trustee should be able to explain the rationale for a resolution passed by the Board.
-A Trustee may respectfully state his or her position on a resolution provided it does not in any way undermine the implementation of the resolution.
+- 3.28 All Board members shall accept that authority rests with the Board, and that a Trustee has no individual authority other than that delegated by the Board. - 3.29 Each Trustee shall uphold and not interfere with the implementation of decisions of the Board after they are passed by the Board.
+A proper motion for reconsideration or rescission, if permitted by the Board's By-Laws and Standing Rules, can be brought by a Trustee.

-- 3.31 Each Trustee shall comply with Board policies, procedures, By-Laws and Standing Rules. - 3.32 The Chair of the Board is the official spokesperson of the Board.
+- 3.30 A Trustee should be able to explain the rationale for a resolution passed by the Board.
+A Trustee may respectfully state his or her position on a resolution provided it does not in any way undermine the implementation of the resolution. - 3.31 Each Trustee shall comply with Board policies, procedures, By-Laws and Standing Rules. - 3.32 The Chair of the Board is the official spokesperson of the Board.
 No other Trustee shall speak on behalf of the Board or represent themselves as the spokesperson for the Board unless expressly authorized by the Chair of the Board.
 When individual Trustees express their opinions in the media, they must make it clear that they are not speaking on behalf of the Board.